kaustubhsridhar/time-series-OOD/README.md

-# This repo contains code for our paper, CODiT: Conformal Out-of-Distribution Detection in Time-series Data
+## This repo contains code for our paper, "CODiT: Conformal Out-of-Distribution Detection in Time-series Data"

 # OURs
   cd ours and follow instructions in README.md for reproducing CODiT's results reported in the paper